progmodEK/flow-driven-domain/README.md

 ```
 > **NB**: you have to persist these property in your repository<br>
   if you are using NOSQL it will be straight forward,<br>
-  if not consider persisting Flow property as a String or Json
+  if not you must persist Flow property as json or jsonb

 ### Step4 - Implement delegates defined in flow.json